aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

  - right.1.1 references the element @particule?
  - right.1.2 references the element T_Amh

-We try to keep this numbering during execution time, so that it will be easier to interpret the log.
+We try to keep this numbering during execution, so that it will be easier to interpret the log.
 RuleElmtId is a string whose value references a rule element like "trigger.1" or "right.1.2".

-We need to manage a mapping of this numbering for each vertex added to the recognizermatch.
+We need to manage this numbering as a property for each vertex added to the recognizermatch.
+This way, after completion of triggering process, the recognizermatch is completed with a list of vertices, each vertex is informed of the rule element which have made it selected.
+When we execute the rule, we have to execute each action.
+For each action, each argument references a ruleElementId.
+Each ruleElementId is associated to a set of vertices.
+The action is called upon the combination of vertices associated to the different ruleElementId which compose the arguments of the action.
+We have to solve a combinatorial problem.

-So we ned to keep this information when building the automaton, and when we do matching opertion with vertex in the graph
+So we need to keep the information related to the ruleElement that was the source of the TransitionUnit  when building the automaton.
+This way, when we match a vertex in the graph during triggring process, we can associate a ruleElementId to it.

 The idea is to add an argument of type RuleElmtId to the two functions addBackVertex and addFrontVertex.
-This numbering must be transferred at compile time, and within IO operation to transition.
+This numbering must be transferred at compile time, and within I/O operations.
-A transition is the point where we have to track the numbering of the destination vertex.
+Recognizer::testSetOfRules
+ - call Rule::test  (find best match on right part and left part build complete match (add one argument = elmtOfRuleId? to addBackVertex...)
+ Permet de construire une liste de vertex accompagné d'un elmtOfRuleId

+ - then actionSuccess = currentRule->executeActions(graph, analysis,
+                                                  constraintCheckList,
+                                                  success,
+                                                  match);
+La liste des action est executée, pour chaque action, on retrouve les vertex concerné à partir des elmtOfRuleId